cse110-sp25-group8/cse110-sp25-group8/admin/meeting_minutes/042325-brainstorm.md

    a.
 Recipes on a card
    b.
 Incorporating meal planners so you can drag cards onto a calendar
    c.
 Shuffle cards and get a random recipe to cook if unsure on what to cook
    d.
 User inputs ingredients they have and the app gives possible recipe ideas

+Steps to Take:
+1) Split into 2 groups to reserach more on Leetcode Flashbacks and Cookbook (current competitions, ideas for uniqeness, user personas)
+2) Choose 1 idea by end of class on Thursday
+3) Start working on pitch.